fabieu/spotify-utils/README.md

 ### Configuration

 All methods require user authorization.
-You will need to register your app at [My Dashboard](https://developer.spotify.com/dashboard/applications) to get the credentials necessary to make authorized calls (a client id and client secret).
+You will need to register your app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications) to get the credentials necessary to make authorized calls.
 [Click here](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) to go to the step-by-step guide for creating a Spotify&reg; application.

-The CLI uses the Authorization Code flow, which the user logs into once.
+The CLI uses the Authorization Code Flow, which the user logs into once.
 It provides an access token that can be refreshed.

 Environment variables are being used for configuration.
 In order for the CLI to function properly you need to provide